Shailendra114/Face-Emotion-Recognition-Deep-Learning-Project/README.md

 # Face-Emotion-Recognition-Deep-Learning-Project
-I have completed this project as a part of my Projects in Almabetter's Full Stack data science course.
+I have completed this project as a part of my Projects in Almabetter's Full Stack Data Science Course.

 In this Project, I will:
 * Develop a facial expression recognition model.